ESSADIKINE/le-bon-hotel/readme.txt

 * Manage hotels with the dedicated **Hotel** custom post type (`lbhotel_hotel`).
 * Capture detailed hotel data: star rating, address, check-in/out, room inventory, amenities, contact details, galleries, and booking URLs.
-* Display hotels on the front-end with responsive cards, an interactive map data feed, and Gutenberg-ready shortcodes.
+* Display hotels on the front-end with responsive cards, an interactive map data feed, and purpose-built templates.
 * Integrate via the REST API namespace `lbhotel/v1` for decoupled experiences and headless builds.
 * Migrate existing "Le Bon Resto" restaurants with one click and keep all gallery images, ratings, and addresses.